10 Best Handheld Ham Radios in 2023 | (Ranked by a Marine)

 Check Price on Amazon

-My review: The Mil-Spec beast of Yaesu, which was already widely well known for its incredible durability and longevity of its hardware is here and ready to rock and roll, even after being submerged, punched, kicked, perhaps even minorly blown up.
+My review: The Mil-Spec beast of Yaesu, which was already widely well known for its incredible durability and longevity of its hardware, is here and ready to rock and roll, even after being submerged, punched, kicked, and perhaps even minorly blown up.

-This little thing is, well, little, but don’t let that fool you, its full of features radios twice the size only wish they had!
-It has a transmit time-out function and automatic shut off features to help alleviate the drain on the already small battery pack (1250mAh) and it comes with an access key for Vertex Standard’s WIRES.
-Furthermore, you’ll get the exclusive Yaesu auto-range transponder system (ARTS) which basically just gives you a handy little audio notification when moving out of range from another ARTS system.
+This little thing is, well, little, but don’t let that fool you; it’s full of features and radios twice the size only wish they had!
+It has a transmit time-out function, and automatic shut-off features to help alleviate the drain on the already small battery pack (1250mAh), and it comes with an access key for Vertex Standard’s WIRES.
+Furthermore, you’ll get the exclusive Yaesu auto-range transponder system (ARTS), which basically just gives you a handy little audio notification when moving out of range from another ARTS system.

 Key Features